amtabari/distopt/README.md

 # distopt
 Simulator and Optimizer of Distillation Tower;
 This code adopts two distinct sections;
-The first section deals with the simulation and optimization of a Distillation Tower;
-The second part can be used to optimize multi-variable funstions by three algorithms;
+The first section deals with the simulation and optimization of a Distillation Tower, and the second part can be applied to optimize multi-variable funstions using three algorithms;